-Imposition of regulations that would reduce the industry's ability to innovate and increase efficiency would damage not only the chicken industry, but the entire U.S. economy.
-Consumers would pay higher prices, potential job creation would be lost, and export competitiveness would be at risk.
+Imposition of regulations that would reduce the industry's ability to innovate and increase efficiency would damage not only the chicken industry, but also live chicken producers and the entire U.S. economy.
+Growers would be asked to producer less chicken, consumers would pay higher prices, potential job creation would be lost, and export competitiveness would be at risk.